Shardendu7272/Budget-App/README.md

 ## How to Use

-1. Enter your budget amount in the "Your Budget" section and click "Calculate".
+1. Enter your total budget in the **"Your Budget"** section and click **Calculate**.
-2. Add your expenses in the "Expenses Details" section by entering the expense name, amount, and clicking "Add Expenses".
+2. Fill in the expense name and amount in the **"Expenses Details"** section.
+3. Click **Add Expenses** to save the entry.
-3. The remaining balance will be automatically calculated and displayed.
+4. The app will automatically display your remaining balance.

 ## Customization

-*   **CSS:** Modify the `style.css` file to customize the appearance.
-Key CSS variables are defined for easy theme adjustments.
+*   **CSS:** Update `style.css` to change layout, fonts, colors, and themes.
+The file includes predefined CSS variables for easy styling.
-*   **JavaScript:** The `script.js` file handles the logic for budget calculation and expense tracking.
-Modify this file to add more features or change existing functionality.
+*   **JavaScript:** Modify `script.js` to extend functionality (e.g., local storage, delete/edit expense entries, etc.).

 ## CSS Styling

 The `style.css` file includes:

-*   Custom CSS variables for colors (primary, light, dark, danger, warning, success).
+*   Custom CSS variables for themes: primary, success, warning, danger, etc.
-*   Styling for the overall layout, including the container, cards, and table.
+*   Styles for the container layout, input fields, and summary cards.
-*   Responsive design using media queries.
+*   Responsive design using media queries for different screen sizes.